Skip to main content

 These were days without telephone and automobile.
 Many of the injuries sustained in the mills and logging camps required immediate on-site surgery.
 His friend Bryant recalled some very tense moments in those days.
 Hoffmann also assumed the practice of another town physician, retiring Dr. Alice Chapman.
 When the roads in the valley were improved, Hoffmann would drive his Model T Ford to care for injured loggers, deliver babies, and provide medical aid to those with other ailments or injuries.

-After marrying Ethel Gerding, the local school teacher on May 10, 1912, they spent a year in Europe where he completed post graduate work at the University of Vienna.
+After marrying Ethel Gerding, the local schoolteacher on May 10, 1912, they spent a year in Europe where he completed post graduate work at the University of Vienna.
 Ethel and Carl had two children, Helen and Ernest Carl.

 Dr. Hoffmann retired in 1970, recognized by many for his hard work and dedication.
 In 1948, he was named the Washington State Medical Association’s, Outstanding General Practitioner in the State.
 On August 24, 1947, 3,000 Lewis River Valley and Woodland residents attended a picnic held in his honor.
 A parade of hundreds of “Dr. Hoffmann’s babies” marched in celebration.
-The community of Woodland presented him with a leather bound scrapbook documenting his 40 years of service.
+The community of Woodland presented him with a leather-bound scrapbook documenting his 40 years of service.
 It was later found in Hoffmann's library at the time of his death.
 Over the course of his career, Hoffmann received a variety of honors.
 As time passed, he began avoiding any form of public recognition.

 Carl J. Hoffmann died at the age of 88, lauded by anyone who had the pleasure of meeting him.
-Earle Bryant said that in all of the years spent with Dr. Hoffmann, he had never seen him angered or swear.
+Earle Bryant said that in all the years spent with Dr. Hoffmann, he had never seen him angered or swear.
 His children Ernest Carl and Ethel both died in 1968, just 6 months apart.

 Memberships include: Washington State Academy of General Practice; American Academy of General Practice; Independent Order of Odd Fellows; Free and Accepted Masons; Alpha Kappa Medical Fraternity; Woodland School Board; City Councilman; Mayor of Woodland